ehmatthes/dsd-flyio-nanodjango/README.md

 opening https://nameless-bird-5390.fly.dev/ ...
 ```

-The counter will increment.
-In the 0.1.0 release of this plugin, the count will jump around because we're using SQLite on an ephemeral machine.
+The counter will increment, as it did locally.
+In the 0.2.0 release of this plugin, the count will jump around because we're using SQLite on an ephemeral machine.
 Later releases will configure a persistent database.

 When you're satisfied it works, make sure to destroy the deployed app if you don't want to accrue charges: